willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 The *simple document processing model* offers a flexible, pretrained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
 Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
 It also supports barcodes and language detection.

+The *simple document processing model* offers a flexible, pretrained solution for extracting information from [basic structured documents](#types-of-documents), such as:

+- **Key-value pairs** – Think of these like labels and their corresponding information, such as “Name: John Doe.”

+- **Selection marks** – These are checkboxes or other marks that indicate choices or selections in a document.

+- **Named entities** – These are specific items like names of people, places, or organizations mentioned in the text of a document.

+Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
+It also supports barcodes and language detection.

 ### Types of documents

 Simple document processing works best with the types of documents that contain structured information, such as: